 M/s.
 B. G. Chowdhury & Co.
-Cost Accountants (Firm Registration number 000064)have expressed their willingness to be appointed as Cost Auditors of the Company forensuing Financial Year.
-The Board on recommendation of the Audit Committee has appointedM/s.
+Cost Accountants (Firm Registration number 000064)have expressed their willingness to be appointed as Cost Auditors of the Company forensuing financial year.
+The Board on recommendation of the audit committee has appointedM/s.
 B. G. Chowdhury & Co.
-Cost Accountants (Firm Registration number 000064) asCost Auditors of the Company for the Financial Year 2016-17 subject to ratification oftheir remuneration by shareholders in the General Meeting of the Company.
+Cost Accountants (Firm Registration number 000064) asCost Auditors of the Company for the financial year 2017-18 subject to ratification oftheir remuneration by shareholders in the General Meeting of the company.

-The Cost Audit report for the Financial Year 2014-15 was filed with the Ministry ofCorporate Affairs on 22nd September 2015.
+The cost audit report for the Financial Year 2015-16 was filed with the Ministry ofCorporate A3 airs on 15th September 2016.

 During the year under review your Company has not given any loan or guarantee to anyperson falling under ambit of Section 186 of the Companies Act 2013.

 Details of Investments covered under the provisions of Section 186 of the CompaniesAct 2013 are given in the notes to the Financial Statements.